 - They can’t be connected directly to your building wiring without isolating them from the mains.

 - Take your genset out of storage and place it on a level surface.
-Note that such a device can weight a few hundreds pounds depending on its wattage.
+Note that such a device can weight a few hundred pounds depending on its wattage.
 Since most blackouts occur during winter, dragging it may be challenging especially if it is muddy or if there is snow outside;

 - Fill the tank with fuel or connect your device to an external fuel source.
 Before the first use you also need to add motor oil;